7 Data Trends That Will Transform Businesses in 2026

 RAG pulls relevant information from external knowledge sources before generating responses, ensuring outputs are rooted in real-time, relevant data.
 KAG, on the other hand, enhances this by integrating structured knowledge directly into the AI responses, creating a more grounded and context-aware output.

-The common denominator here remains Semantics, as it adds contextual value to allow the AI systems to pull the most relevant and meaningful information into their outputs.
+The common denominator here remains semantics, as it adds contextual value to allow the AI systems to pull the most relevant and meaningful information into their outputs.
 With enterprise AI growing, semantic layers are rapidly being customised or catered to specific organisational needs, making them essential for delivering accurate, context-rich AI solutions.

 Prediction 4: Long Live Data Contracts

-The roadmap outlines the journey towards effective data solutions | Image Courtesy: Andrew Jones
+The roadmap outlines the journey towards effective data solutions | Source: Andrew Jones

-Looking at the ever-increasing demand for real-time data to support AI initiatives with confidence, the Data Contracts will indeed feature in our predictions for 2025.
-How are we sure about it?
+Looking at the ever-increasing demand for real-time data to support AI initiatives with confidence, data contracts will indeed feature in our popular data trends for 2026.

-With enterprises increasingly leaning on compliance and protection regulations such as GDPR and CCPA, Data Contracts will surely play the protagonist in the near future.
+With enterprises increasingly leaning on compliance and protection regulations such as GDPR and CCPA, data contracts will surely play the protagonist in the near future.
 As businesses scale, the need for clear agreements on how data is accessed, used, shared and protected becomes critical.
 Data contracts help define the rules and expectations between data providers and consumers, ensuring compliance and reducing friction.

-Why do data contracts matter?
+Why do they matter?

 • Support efforts in streamlining the quality of datasets, driving insights that derive tangible outputs